← Back to all posts

 Still Stuck?
 How AI Can Help You Find Your Voice

 If you are feeling behind, overwhelmed, or simply not sure how to turn a lifetime of friendship into a few minutes of speaking, you are not alone.
 Public speaking anxiety is extremely common.
 Brides notes that about 75% of people name public speaking as a major fear in their maid of honor toast tips coverage.
-That fear does not mean you cannot give a great speech.
-It just means you are human.

 If you want a faster path to a polished draft that balances humor and sentiment naturally, ToastPal is built for exactly this moment.
 You show up with your memories, and it helps shape them into a speech you will feel proud to give.